DPSoftware/dp-software/README.md

 # DP Software

-Here you can find collection of helpful utilities for BabylonJS or 3D projects
+Here you can find a collection of helpful utilities for BabylonJS or 3D projects

 To test the convertor run `yarn start` and open `http://localhost:4200/` in your browser